 Life is rarely what we picture for ourselves.
 Certainly, having children changes the course of everything for some of us, and in profound ways – not only our bodies and our daily routines, our careers and our priorities, but fundamentals: our points of joy, and surprising sources of fear.

 Before I became a mother, it was all about me, my friends, my ambitions, the “self” I was trying to reconstruct, which was no small task after a childhood in which everything was about my mother.
-She could be cruel and her moods were unpredictable.
-When I wasn’t the bit player acting out in the shadow of her latest dramas, my role was to remain her devoted audience.
+She could be cruel, her moods were unpredictable, and when I wasn’t the bit player acting out in the shadow of her latest dramas, my role was to remain her devoted audience.

 My greatest fear?
 It was to lose my vision – my imagination or my eyesight.

 I’ve never wanted the flow of words and images to slow – not in my dreaming, and not in the long hours I often dedicate to shaping language to my specific purpose.
 Nor have I ever wanted to lose the pleasure of standing in front of a work of art – entering its rhythms, its lines and colors – asking questions of the more raw compositions, and basking in the lucid beauty of others.

 Exposed and Exhibiting

 For all her shortcomings as a parent, my mother served as an extraordinary model in several ways: she exemplified the value of hard work, the importance of learning, and the gift of a genuine passion for the arts.